Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Spatial computing elevates the role of social and emotional learning by creating a more engaging and immersive educational experience.
 It allows students to experiment, explore, and learn in a dynamic, virtual environment, fostering a deeper understanding of complex concepts.

-A few examples of spatial learning applied to education include:
+A best examples of spatial learning applied to education include: Mondly, Newton's Room and Transfr Trek

 Industrial Design